 Should the Government Get Involved?

 In a nutshell: absolutely.
-New York tried to persuade restaurants on a voluntary basis to get rid of trans-fat.
+While garcinia cambogia extract can help, not everyone realizes that, trusts it or can afford supplements… New York tried to persuade restaurants on a voluntary basis to get rid of trans-fat.
 After a year, it was obvious it wasn’t working.
 The only way we’re going to get it out of our restaurants is if the Food and Drug Administration and/or Congress gets involved.

 Healthier Alternatives to Switch to…